2022 UK tax strategy

 We recognise that tax is an important feature of our business, affecting our main products and services as well as being levied on the profits we make from running our business and on returns we deliver to customers.
 Our approach to tax should be and is no different to our overall approach to risk management.

-Responsibility for compliance with the UK Tax Strategy is delivered through oversight across all UK taxes by the UK Head of Tax, with support from the UK and Group tax and finance functions.
+Responsibility for compliance with the UK Tax Strategy is delivered through oversight across all UK taxes by the UK Tax Director, with support from the UK and Group tax and finance functions.
 The Canada Life tax team supports our business operations with UK tax footprints, providing advice and compliance support services, managing relationships with tax authorities and assisting with tax and financial reporting obligations.
 Business heads with UK operations are responsible for identifying, managing and monitoring tax risk within their processes, as they are for any operational risk and have assurance procedures to evidence this.
 These are reviewed by our internal audit and risk functions.

 Assessment of acceptable tax risk

-Our long term business objectives are to ensure obligations to customers continue to be met now and into the future without accepting significant tax risk.
+Our long-term business objectives are to ensure obligations to customers continue to be met now and into the future without accepting significant tax risk.
 This requires that risks, including tax risks, are assessed and managed effectively.

 We have a low appetite for UK tax risk from our business activities.
 We aim to take a consistent approach using the same parameters to assess and manage tax risk in situations where an element of tax risk is maintained, in accordance with our risk management framework.